-Our main argument for enrolling your child into dance over gymnastics is not something you can do well past a certain age.
+My main argument for enrolling your child into dance over gymnastics is because gymnastics is not something you can do well past a certain age.
 Most professional gymnasts are out of the sport by the time they’re in their mid-20s, and even then, they are considered on the old side.
 It is not a past time and sport that boasts about its longevity.
 If you want something that your child can continue doing until they are ready to stop, then dance is the best choice.

 Dance can be used as a way for children to express themselves.
-Dance is an art form and a medium, and through dance, children can reach deep down inside and dance out what they are afraid of saying with words.
+Dance is an art form and through dance, children can reach deep down inside and dance out what they are afraid of saying with words.
 Parents with children who are having a hard time getting their feelings out and points across should let their kids show their emotions; however, they can.

-Dance is also something that you start, veer away from and come back to later in life.
+Dance is also something that you can start, veer away from and come back to later in life.
 Children may venture out and try to explore other types of activities when they are able to make a choice for themselves and then realize that they enjoyed dance more.
 Since they took dance when they were younger, it’s easier for them to just jump back into it.

 The age of your child is also extremely important to consider when signing your children up for different sports and activities.
-You’re not going to wait until your daughter is in middle school and then try signing her up for gymnastics when most of the girls in the class have been taken gymnastics ever since they could walk, but you can always sign her up for dance if you want to wait until she can choose herself.
+You’re not going to wait until your daughter is in middle school and then try signing her up for gymnastics when most of the girls in the class have been takeing gymnastics ever since they could walk, but you can always sign her up for dance if you want to wait until she can choose herself.